-The Department of Public Welfare (DPW) adopts the Commonwealth's Final State Plan for the Federal Fiscal Year 2012 (FY 2012) Low-Income Home Energy Assistance Program (LIHEAP), in accordance with the Low-Income Home Energy Assistance Act of 1981 (Title XXVI of Pub.
+The Department of Human Services (DHS) adopts the commonwealth's Final State Plan for the Federal Fiscal Year 2017 (FY 2017) Low-Income Home Energy Assistance Program (LIHEAP), in accordance with the Low-Income Home Energy Assistance Act of 1981 (Title XXVI of Pub.
 L. 97-35, the Omnibus Budget Reconciliation Act of 1981, 42 U.S.C.
 Section 8621 et seq.) as amended by the Human Services Reauthorization Act of 1984 (Pub.
 L. 98-558), the Human Services Reauthorization Act of 1986 (Pub.
 L. 99-425), the Augustus F. Hawkins Human Services Reauthorization Act of 1990 (Pub.
 L. 101-501), the National Institutes of Health Revitalization Act of 1993 (Pub.
 L. 103-43), the Low-Income Home Energy Amendments of 1994 (Pub.
 L. 103-552), the Coats Human Services Reauthorization Act of 1998 (Pub.
 L. 105-285), and the Energy Policy Act of 2005 (Pub.
 L. 109-58).

-LIHEAP is a Federally-funded program which enables the State to help lowincome households meet their home heating needs.
+LIHEAP is a federally-funded program which enables the state to help lowincome households meet their home heating needs.

-LIHEAP is administered by DPW and consists of three components: cash benefits to help eligible low-income households pay for their home-heating fuel; crisis payments, if needed, to resolve weather-related, supply shortage, and other household energy-related emergencies; and energy conservation and weatherization measures to address long-range solutions to the home-heating problems of low-income households.
-Energy conservation and weatherization services and certain related crisis payments are provided by the Department of Community and Economic Development (DCED), under its Weatherization Assistance Program in compliance with the Department of Energy and the Title XXVI requirements.
+LIHEAP is administered by DHS and consists of three components: cash benefits to help eligible low-income households pay for their home-heating fuel; crisis payments, if needed, to resolve weather-related, supply shortage, and other household energy-related emergencies; and energy conservation and weatherization measures to address long-range solutions to the home-heating problems of low-income households.
+Energy conservation and weatherization measures to address are provided by the Department of Community and Economic Development (DCED), under its Weatherization Assistance Program in compliance with the Department of Energy and the Title XXVI requirements.